 Belize is a crown jewel carefully carved out by the British over three centuries, located on the Caribbean coast of northern Central America at 17°15′ north of the equator and 88°45′ west of the Prime Meridian on the Yucatán Peninsula.
 Central America is the isthmus that connects North America with South America.
 The country shares a land and sea border on the north with the Mexican state of Quintana Roo, a land border on the west with the Guatemalan department of El Petén, and a sea border on the south with the Guatemalan department of Izabal.
 It is about two hours by air from Miami, or Dallas-Fort Worth.
 It is a two-day non-stop drive through Mexico from the Texas border.
 The land border with Mexico is at Chetumal City.

-To the east of Belize is the Caribbean Sea; the second-longest barrier reef in the world flanks much of the 386 kilometers (240 mi) of predominantly marshy coastline.
+To the east of Belize is the Caribbean Sea and Atlantic ocean; the second-longest barrier reef in the world flanks much of the 386 kilometers (240 mi) of predominantly marshy coastline.
 Belize Map below is by Google Maps.

 The area of the country totals 22,960 square kilometers (8,860 sq. mi), an area twice the size of Jamaica, and slightly larger than El Salvador or Massachusetts.
 The abundance of lagoons along the coasts and in the northern interior reduces the actual land area to 21,400 square kilometers (8,300 sq. mi).
 Being a small country, it is no wonder most people need to ask: Where Is Belize?

 The north of Belize consists mostly of flat wetlands and coastal plains, in places heavily forested.
 The flora is highly diverse considering the small geographical area.
-The south contains the low mountain range of the Maya Mountains.
+The south contains the mountain range of the Maya Mountains.

 The highest point in Belize is Doyle’s Delight at 1,124 m (3,688 ft.).
 The Caribbean coast is lined with a coral reef and some 450 islets and islands known locally as cayes (pronounced “keys”).
 They total about 690 square kilometers (270 sq. mi), and form the approximately 320-kilometre (200 mi) long Belize Barrier Reef, the largest in the Western Hemisphere and second only in the world after the Australia’s Great Barrier Reef.